The boy without a name

 My snide little moment of triumph died fairly quickly, replaced mostly by confusion and fascination.
 But it gave us something to laugh and talk about as we drove into the city.

 I have just looked it up on Google Maps.
-Bloody hell.
-It has completely changed.
-And I do not know why I am surprised.
+Bloody hell!
+It has completely changed!
+And I don’t know why I am surprised.

 The boy on crutches